sider/sider-docs/docs/tools/markdown/remark-lint.md

 ### `use`

 This option allows you to specify plugins.
+See also the ["configuration files"](#configuration-files-for-remark-lint) section.

 For example: